Home > Buyers Guide

 Number of Bikes

+One of the first things to consider when choosing the style of rack that will work best for you is how many bikes you need to transport.
+Racks generally carry anywhere from two to six bikes, so you have some options.
 Remember, you can always carry fewer bikes than a rack’s capacity, but never more than a rack’s capacity.
 And you never know when you’re going to pick up a few more buddies to ride with.

 Some hitch rack designs swing away from the back of your vehicle for access while the bikes are loaded; (photo/Eric Phillips)

-Every hitch bike rack’s wheel tray has unique dimensions including the tire width and wheelbase length, so be sure to check what you need; (photo/Eric Phillips)
+Every hitch bike rack’s wheel tray has unique dimensions, including the tire width and wheelbase length, so be sure to check what you need; (photo/Eric Phillips)

 Because platform racks secure the bike via the tires, it’s important to make sure that your bike’s tire width, wheel size, and wheelbase all fall within the rack’s parameters.
 When shopping for a platform rack, check the technical specs listed on the rack brand’s website.
 Most companies will list a range of wheelbases, tire widths, and wheel sizes that fit that rack’s specs.
+In some cases, brands will also sell adapters or kits to accommodate fatter tires.

 Hitch Receiver Size